Committed-Bodies/committedbodies-website/src/routes/services/spinning.md

 actionButtonText: Contact us
 layout: service
 ---
-Challenge a few friends to a virtual spinning class and have fun while losing weight.
-Train to professional videos and lively music –  This is great fun to do.
-No need to have a trainer.
+Challenge a few friends to a spinning class and have fun while losing weight.
+Train to professional videos and lively music.